-Collagen is the most abundant protein in the human body and is the substance that holds the whole body together.
-It is found in the bones, muscles, skin and tendons, where it forms a scaffold to provide strength and structure.1,2
+Collagen is the most abundant protein in the human body, found in the bones, muscles, skin, and tendons.

 Fast facts on collagen

 Here are some key points about collagen.
 More detail is in the main article.

 - Collagen occurs throughout the body, but especially in the skin, bones, and connective tissues.

 - Some types of collagen fibrils, gram-for-gram, are stronger than steel.